 Overlaps and gaps in ENC coverage

 There may be cases where ENCs in the same scale range overlap.
-Such may be the case at agreed adjoining producer data limits, where, if it is difficult to achieve a perfect join, a 5 metre overlapping buffer zone may be used.
+Such may be the case at agreed adjoining producer data limits, where, if it is difficult to achieve a perfect join, an overlapping buffer zone of up to 5 metres may be used.

-Where an overlap of two or more datasets exists the ECDIS must only display one dataset for the overlap area and provide a permanent and persisting indication “overlap”.
+Where an overlap of more than 5 metres between two or more datasets exists the ECDIS must only display one dataset for the overlap area and provide a permanent and persisting indication “overlap”.

-Similarly, there may cases be where gaps in ENC coverage exist.

-Overlaps and gaps in other data products
+Overlaps and gaps between other data products

 Overlaps in datasets of the same scale range in products other than the ENC should be indicated by a non-permanent indication “Overlap in ??? data” (where ??? is the abbreviation for the data product).
 If interoperability has been activated, the Interoperability Catalogue may have a rule to break the tie, in which case an indication is not needed.
+An exception to this rule is S-102 and S-104 data used for Water Level Adjustment.
+In these cases, as with ENC overlaps, the ECDIS must only select and use a single dataset from the overlapping data available and provide a permanent and persisting indication “overlap” as per ENCs.

 Coverage gaps in products other than the ENC can be expected and should not be indicated.
+Similarly, overlaps between different data producers’ ENC and other data products other than ENC should also be expected.
+Certain features, such as radio service areas can extend far beyond national boundaries and may therefore overlap other data producers’ ENC data.
+An indication is not needed in these cases.

 Guidance on updating S-100 datasets on ECDIS